Key terms

 Key terms used throughout the Queensland Transport and Roads Investment Program publication include:

-Black Spot Program: An Australian Government funded minor capital works program that aims to improve the safety of the national, state and local road networks through the implementation of high-benefit, cost-effective, engineering countermeasures and safety treatments that target known and potential high severity (fatalities and serious injuries) crash sites at specific locations.
+Black Spot Program: An Australian Government-funded minor capital works program that aims to improve the safety of the national, state and local road networks through the implementation of high-benefit, cost-effective engineering countermeasures and safety treatments that target known and potential high severity (fatalities and serious injuries) crash sites at specific locations.

 Camera Detected Offence Program funds are used as a partial source of funding for the Safer Roads Sooner Program and a number of other safety-related special initiatives.

-Cape York Region Package: A jointly funded initiative between the Australian Government and Queensland Government to upgrade critical infrastructure on the Cape York Peninsula.
+Cape York Region Package: A joint-funded initiative between the Australian Government and Queensland Government to upgrade critical infrastructure on the Cape York Peninsula.
 This program provides improved access to Cape York; improved safety, reduced ongoing road maintenance costs and improved community infrastructure; and employment, training and business development opportunities for Indigenous and non-Indigenous people.

-Disaster Recovery Funding Arrangements: A joint funded initiative between the Australian Government and Queensland Government to repair and restore state-controlled road network damaged by natural disasters to their pre-disaster level of service.
+Disaster Recovery Funding Arrangements: A joint-funded initiative between the Australian Government and Queensland Government to repair and restore state controlled road network damaged by natural disasters to their pre-disaster level of service.

-Funding Commitment: An allocation of funding towards either a partially or fully funded initiative; a program of works with specific investments to be prioritised; or a specific project to progress planning and/or preconstruction activities to confirm finalised scope and detailed cost estimates.
+Funding allocation: An allocation of funding towards either a partially or fully funded initiative; a program of works with specific investments to be prioritised; or a specific project to progress planning and/or preconstruction activities to confirm finalised scope and detailed cost estimates.

-High Risk Roads Initiative: An approach that aims to identify high risk routes and their associated safety risks and develop route-based solutions that maximises the road safety benefit achieved, based on value for money, and providing a consistent user experience.
-The deliverables identified by the produced Options Analysis and Business Case development for each High-Risk Road proposal are prioritised with funding provided under the Targeted Road Safety Program.
+High Risk Roads Initiative: An approach that aims to identify high-risk routes and their associated safety risks and develop route-based solutions that maximises the road safety benefit achieved, based on value for money, and providing a consistent user experience.
+The deliverables identified by the produced Options Analysis and Business Case development for each High Risk Road proposal are prioritised with funding provided under the Targeted Road Safety Program.

 Local government-controlled roads: Local government-controlled roads are owned, managed and operated by local governments across Queensland.
-State controlled roads and franchised roads, such as toll roads, are not local government-controlled roads.
+State controlled roads and franchised roads, such as toll roads, are not local government controlled roads.

 Major Project Business Case Fund: An Australian Government initiative that provides funding towards planning and business case development of future major land transport infrastructure projects with clear strategic merit.